eccentricdevotion/Chemistry/README.md

 # Chemistry

 The periodic table, elements, compounds and cool sciencey things in Minecraft.
-This is a port / copy of the _Minecraft Education Edition Chemistry_ featiures to a Spigot / Paper plugin.
+This is a port / copy of the _Minecraft Education Edition Chemistry_ features to a Spigot / Paper plugin.

 Requires a resource pack (included in the plugin) for best use.